-The UNI HEALTH project is funded by the European Institute for Innovation and Technology (EIT), an EU body created in 2008 which stimulates innovation across Europe by integrating business, education and research to identify solutions to global challenges.
+The UNI HEALTH project is funded by EIT Health, a network of best-in-class health innovators backed by the European Union.
 EIT Health aims to increase business competitiveness, improve quality of life, and increase the sustainability of healthcare systems.

 UNI HEALTH is a Knowledge Exchange and Innovation Training Program delivered in partnership by the Universidad Politécnica de Madrid (UPM) and Newcastle University.
 It seeks to engage students, researchers, citizens and professionals around the theme of urban health, involving seminars, workshops and student and staff exchanges.
 UPM have led the first half of the project which has focussed on age-friendly cities.
 Newcastle’s programme will centre on innovating with nature for health, with a focus on green infrastructure.

 The Newcastle programme will take place on the week commencing 30 September 2019 and will consist of presentations, field trips and group work on green infrastructure.
 Programme participants will include Newcastle and UPM students but the course will also be open for citizens and professionals to attend.
 The programme will mostly take place at The Core on Newcastle Helix, running from approximately 10:30AM until 5PM each day.
 In the early evening of Friday 4 October, there will be a small exhibition of group work, with a prize awarded by ARUP for the work judged to be of the highest quality.
 Later in the year a larger exhibition will take place, building on some of the work completed by participants.

 Newcastle University’s programme as part of UNI HEALTH will consist of a series of presentations on the theme of natural environments and urban health, from individuals working in the academic, public, private and voluntary and community sectors.
 Confirmed speakers include: